 Instructions for Assignment

-All questions are compulsory and carry equal marks but within a question, the marks are distributed according to its requirements.
+All questions are compulsory and carry equal marks, but within a question, the marks are distributed according to its requirements.

 Read the question carefully and then answer it according to the requirements of the question.

-You may take help from AIOU books, other resources such as books, websites and other online resources for writing the answer of a question and mention the resources used for writing an answer, at the end of the answer.
+You may take help from AIOU books, other resources such as books, websites, and other online resources for writing the answer to a question and mention the resources used for writing an answer, at the end of the answer.

-Avoid irrelevant discussion/information and reproducing from books, study guide or allied material.
+Avoid irrelevant discussion/information and reproducing from books, study guides, or allied material.

 Handwritten scanned assignments are not acceptable.
-However, the students who attempt their assignments in Urdu/Arabic may upload a scanned copy of their handwritten assignments (in PDF format) on University LMS.
+However, the students who attempt their assignments in Urdu/Arabic may upload a scanned copy of their handwritten assignments (in PDF format) on the University LMS.
 The size of the file should not exceed 5 MB.

 Upload your typed (in Word or PDF format) assignments on or before the due date.